Please click here to be added to LVAC's eMail distribution list.

 Lewisboro residents can request a free File of Life packet from LVAC by clicking here and sending us your name and mailing address.
 Thanks!

 As always, WE NEED NEW MEMBERS!!
 You can visit the Volunteer page of this website to learn more about the Corps, how to join, or make a tax-deductible donation.
-LVAC receives no funding from any governmental source and relies on donations and some insurance recovery to fund our operations.
+LVAC receives no funding from any portion of our Town taxes and relies on donations and some insurance recovery to fund our operations.

 DON'T DIE OF DOUBT!